Zettahash/Hashboard/README.md

 This log attempts to chronicle significant changes across all components of the ZH technical framework.

 - CDN - update Zettahash Dao Token symbol name for add-to-metamask function
+- Hashboard components built after April 2024 should use Composition API